Find Grad Schools

 73 Yearly Graduations

 New York University comes in at #4 on our list of the most popular colleges offering master's degrees in liberal arts / sciences & humanities.
 Roughly 52,700 attend the school each year.
-The average in-state tuition for full-time undergraduates is $60,438 per year, while in-state graduate students, on average, pay $38,826 per year.
+The average in-state tuition for full-time undergraduates is $55,384 per year, while in-state graduate students, on average, pay $37,332 per year.
 During the most recent year for which we have data, 73 people received their master's degree in liberal arts / sciences & humanities from NYU.
-Of these students, 80% were women and 26% were members of underrepresented racial-ethnic groups.
-New York University liberal arts / sciences & humanities graduates who receive their master's degree go on to jobs earning a median salary of $51,346.
+Around 24% of these students were from an underrepresented racial-ethnic group, and 71% were women.

 #5